mananupd2590/snap-finance-analytics/TASK-5/README.md

 ### So what was something interesting that I found?

-So while I was done working with data in python, I realized, why not load this in tableau and analyze it there!
+While I was done working with data in python and SQL, I realized, why not load this into tableau and analyze it there!
-So, I started looking for interesting patterns, trends or something that could stand out.
+I started looking for interesting patterns, trends or something that could stand out.

 While exploring the dataset, I came across some unexpected trends worth sharing.
 Lets look at them one by one.